Skip to main content

 5. Christmas can be stressful so staying active is important

-Keeping active all year round is vital for a healthy heart – even more so at Christmas when we tend to sit for long periods socialising with family and friends.
+Keeping active all year round is vital for a healthy heart – even more so at Christmas.

 Christmas can also be very stressful for many people.
-Making time to exercise is a proven way to help reduce stress and improve wellbeing.
+Making time to be active and reduce our sitting time is a proven way to help reduce stress and improve wellbeing.

 Plan to get outside every day.
 You could go to the beach or park to throw a ball around.
 Take a walk or a run around the block.
 If the weather is good, try a dip in the ocean or dust off the bikes for a ride.